 A National Minimum Wage pay reference period is a length of time setting out how often someone gets paid.
 It is usually one week or one month, but it cannot be more than 31 days.
 Workers must get paid for the time they worked inside their NMW pay reference period.

 Note: The calculations for some basic wages are different for certain types of worker.

 Take note of this important point when you use the NMW calculator.
 You should include certain salary payments in your wage calculation such as:

-Take note of this important point when you use the NMW calculator.
+Take note of this important point when using the NMW calculator.
 You should not include certain salary payments in your wage calculation such as:

 Employers must pay back any arrears that they owe.
-Workers are also recommended to contact the confidential ACAS helpline or look at the ACAS Helpline Online.
+Workers are also recommended to contact the confidential ACAS Helpline.
 The Advisory, Conciliation and Arbitration Service may help you solve a payment dispute at work.

 HMRC will send your employer a notice for the arrears.
 They may also send them a fine for not paying the Acas minimum wage.
 This is most likely if they find that your employer has not paid or refusing to pay.
 HM Revenue and Customs can take your employer to court on your behalf if they still refuse to pay.

 All workers can choose to go to the employment tribunal themselves.
 What if you are a worker dismissed because of a minimum wage dispute?
 In this case you can also complain to the employment tribunal for unfair dismissal.